Solar and batteries can power the world

 • The cost of capital, assumed to be 5%, may be higher in some regions.

-All code and data on which these calculations are based are available with an open licence:
+All code on which these calculations are based is available with an open licence:

 https://github.com/nworbmot/solar-battery-world